K-K-92/Simple-calendar-in-Python/README.md

 # Simple-calendar-in-Python
-Old project that i found in my archives.
+Old project that I found in my archives.